Benue Cultural Festivals

 EJE-ALEKWU Benue Festival

-This is a festival celebrated yearly between the end of March and the beginning of April, a period when the land’s chief priest performs his duty of sacrifice for good yield and the general populace provide the forum for celebration with dances and merriment.
-It is a communal hunting, and the largest catch is usually offered to the god of the land, for fertility of the land.
-It is hoped that this would in addition bring about progress and harmony among Idoma people.
-Spirits that appear during the celebrations includes:
+This is a festival celebrated yearly between the end of March and the beginning of April, a period when the land’s chief priest performs his duty of sacrifice for good yield and the general populace provides the forum for celebration with dances and merriment.
+It is communal hunting, and the largest catch is usually offered to the god of the land, for the fertility of the land.
+It is hoped that this would in addition bring about progress and harmony among the Idoma people.
+Spirits that appear during the celebrations include:

 - Aje-eje oope, and